o1-labs-XT/mastermind-zkApp/README.md

 - To maintain the progression of the game, there are several conditions that restrict when this method can be called:

-  - If the game `isSolved`, this method can be called, but it will throw an error.
+  - If the game is already solved (indicated by `turnCount` being set to `255`), this method can be called, but it will throw an error.

   - If the Code Breaker exceeds the `maxAttempts`, this method can be called, but it will throw an error.